judka-uriel/uriel-book/uriel_en.md

 One possible solution is to use the generated heat for warming buildings.
-Alternatively, data centers could be moved beyond Earth's atmosphere: into near-Earth orbit or onto the Moon (Mars is too far away due to excessive [ping](https://en.wikipedia.org/wiki/Round-trip_delay) — depending on the planets' orbital positions, between 6 and 44 minutes), and then power them with solar energy.
-It is possible that AI, in the course of its development, will gradually approach the energy efficiency of the brain, which requires only 20 watts to operate — like a light bulb.  <!-- Perhaps this will require changing the operational principles of AI, transitioning to analog computing. -->
+Alternatively, data centers could be moved beyond Earth's atmosphere: into near-Earth orbit or onto the Moon, <!-- Mars is too far away due to excessive [ping](https://en.wikipedia.org/wiki/Round-trip_delay) — depending on the planets' orbital positions, between 6 and 44 minutes --> and then power them with solar energy.
+But for implementing this idea too many unsolved problems still remain.
+However, it is possible that AI, in the course of its development, will gradually approach the energy efficiency of the brain, which requires only 20 watts to operate — like a light bulb.  <!-- Perhaps this will require changing the operational principles of AI, transitioning to analog computing. -->